farshadrgh/RandomPasswordGenerator/README.md

 # RandomPasswordGenerator
-this program helps you to have a random password with your chosen length
+This program helps you to have a random password with your chosen length